usf-cs272n-fall2024/project-web/README.md

 # project-web

-Used for testing project-related web functionality.
+Used for testing the web functionality of the search engine project.